Image of Habitat Cape Cod Homeowner and Family

 Local families help build their own homes alongside volunteers and pay an affordable mortgage.
+Habitat Cape Cod homes are deed-restricted to remain affordable in perpetuity.

 Habitat Cape Cod homes typically range from one to three bedrooms, and the price to the homeowner is $233,400 to $320,250.